 If I have my partner with me, do I still need a doula?

-While some couples see birth as an experience that should only be shared with certain people, many do not feel hindered, but rather helped, by the presence of doula.
+While some couples see birth as an experience that should only be shared with certain people or just among each other, many do not feel hindered, but rather helped, by the presence of doula.

 A doula’s role is never to replace a supportive partner!
 A doula can have as much of a hands-on role as the couple sees fit.
+And a doula would never want to disrupt what is working well between a couple in labor and delivery.
 This balance will be carefully discussed in prenatal visits.

 Many birth partners are extremely grateful for the presence of the doula.
 Birth can be a very intense time.
 Having two key support people can be crucial in the very emotional, tiring, and sometimes fast-paced moments.
 Also, if the birth partner needs to attend to his/her or the baby’s needs, having a doula can ensure that someone never leaves the mother’s side.
 The doula can also attend to small needs outside the room, so as to not have the birth partner leave mom’s side.